TRIQS/triqs_0.x/doc/user_manual/green/block.rst

 Lazy expressions
 ----------------

-To initialize the Green's function, one can use lazy_expression, made of Green's functions, `Descriptors` assembled with basic operations.
+To initialize the Green's function, one can use lazy_expression, made of Green's functions, `descriptors` assembled with basic operations.

-:ref:`Descriptors<descriptors>` are abstract objects that do not contain data, but describe a simple function and can be evaluated, can compute the high-frequency expansion, and so on.
+:ref:`descriptors<descriptors>` are abstract objects that do not contain data, but describe a simple function and can be evaluated, can compute the high-frequency expansion, and so on.
 For example:

  * `Omega`: is the function :math:`f(\omega) = \omega`.